-- Soak noodles in warm water for at least 30 minutes.
-Drain and set aside.
+- Soak the noodles in warm water for at least 30 minutes.
+Drain and set them aside.

-- Boil chicken over medium heat until tender.
+- Boil the chicken over medium heat until it’s tender.
 Keep the stock.
-Shredded into flakes.
+Shred it into flakes.

-- Add cooking oil in a preheated pan.
-Saute onion and garlic until soft and fragrant.
+- Add cooking oil to a preheated pan.
+Saute the onion and garlic until they are soft and fragrant.

-- Add shredded chicken and saute until light brown.
-Season with Fish sauce and pepper.
-Stir for a few minutes.
+- Add in the shredded chicken and saute it until it’s light brown.
+Season it with Fish sauce and pepper.
+Stir it for a few minutes.

-- Pour in stock and bring to boil.
-Place in Baguio beans.
-Cover and simmer until beans are tender.
+- Pour in the stock and bring it to boil.
+Place in the Baguio beans.
+Cover and simmer until the beans are tender.

-- Add the noodles and toss.
+- Add in the noodles and toss them.
 Simmer for few minutes until noodles are soft.
 Add water if necessary.
 Turn off heat.